ietf/wiki.ietf.org/group/iab/IAB_Decisions.md

 members.

-The discussion period also should include opportunities for each voting IAB member to have synchronous discussions with other voting members.
+The discussion period also should include opportunities for each voting IAB member to have synchronous discussions with as many other voting members as possible.
 Depending on the exact meeting schedule of the IAB, this requirement can be satisfied in different ways.
 For example, an in-person meeting at an IETF meeting/retreat or an IAB teleconference where all IAB members are expected to attend satisfies this requirement in a single discussion.
 Alternatively, this can be satisfied by having multiple discussions that occur at different times to accomodate IAB members in different timezones.
-Note that lack of attendence by IAB members due to vacations or choosing not to attend a meeting will not delay being able to hold the vote, as long as meeting opportunities were provided.
+Note that lack of attendence by IAB members due to vacations or choosing not to attend a meeting will not delay the vote, as long as meeting opportunities were provided.

 Any meeting on which a vote is discussed needs to either be a regularly scheduled meeting that is on the calendar well ahead of time, or be an extraordinary meeting